pionl/laravel-chunk-upload/readme.md

 **Simultaneous uploads:** The library must send last chunk as last, otherwise the merging will not work correctly.

-**Custom disk:** At this moment I recommend to use the basic storage setup (not linking public folder).
+**Custom disk:** At this moment I recommend using the basic storage setup (not linking public folder).
 It is not tested (Have free time to ensure it is working?
 PR the changes!).

 For more detailed information (tips) use the [Wiki](https://github.com/pionl/laravel-chunk-upload/wiki) or for working example continue to separate repository with [example](https://github.com/pionl/laravel-chunk-upload-example).